NikhilDhillon/impact-cli/README.md

 # Impact CLI

+I noticed the hint at the bottom of your job description and thought it’d be fun to make this CLI!
+Excited about the opportunity to build Java tools like this with impact.com.

 A command-line interface application for Impact.com that displays the company logo in ASCII art.

 ## Project Structure